krsmes/GroovyBukkit/README.md

-If you add a 'scripts' entry to the user 'data' map it will be used as the location to find scripts to run (if it is not set, scripts are assumed to be in the scripts/ directory from under where the server was started.
+If you add a 'scripts' entry to the user 'data' map it will be used as the location to find scripts to run (if it is not set, scripts are assumed to be in the scripts/ directory from under where the server was started).

 	/g data.scripts='/path/to/my/scripts'